-Reference: Regulation (EC) 853/2004, Article 5
+Reference: Regulation (EC) 853/2004, Article 5.

-9.1.14 Health mark labels
+9.1.14 Health Marking lambs kids and piglets

+The dimensions and characters of the health mark may be reduced for health marking of lamb, kids, and piglets.
 For the health marking of lamb, kid and piglet carcases the hygiene regulations no longer permit the use of health marks in the form of a label or tag instead of ink / hot branding as was permitted under the previous legislation.